-The secure real-time transport protocol (SRTP) is an RTP profile that provides confidentiality, message authentication and replay protection to RTP and RTCP sessions.
-The secure RTP package allows a MGC to control the use of SRTP by a MG.
+The secure real-time transport protocol (SRTP) is a real-time transport protocol (RTP) profile that provides confidentiality, message authentication and replay protection to RTP and RTP control protocol (RTCP) sessions.
+The secure RTP package allows a media gateway controller (MGC) to control the use of SRTP by a media gateway (MG).
 This package is defined in detail in clause 6.

 By itself, the secure RTP package is incomplete, as it does not provide procedures for key management.
+Instead, it is designed to rely on existing key-management schemes (see also [b-IETF RFC 7202]). [b-IETF RFC 5479] provides an example selection of key-management protocol options for SRTP in "SIP networks".

-Instead, it is designed to rely on existing key-management schemes.
-Clause 7 provides procedures for the use of one such key-management scheme: SDP security descriptions.
+Clause 7 provides procedures for the use of one such key-management scheme: session description protocol (SDP) security descriptions.